-Under the current execution stack display, %STACK prompts you for a stack display action.
-You can get help by entering a question mark (?) at the Stack Display Action
+Under the current execution stack display, %STACK prompts you for a Stack Display Action.
+You can get help by entering a question mark (?) at this prompt.
+You can exit %STACK by pressing the Return key at this prompt.

 Without variables, by entering *F

-With all variables, preceded by a list of process state variables, by entering *A
+With all local variables, preceded by a list of process state variables, by entering *A

 Displaying the Stack without Variables

-The process execution stack without variables appears when you first enter the %STACK utility or when you type the stack action *F.
+The process execution stack without variables appears when you first enter the %STACK utility or when you type *F at the Stack Display Action prompt.

 Displaying the Stack with a Specific Variable